Prapthi564/MCW-App-modernization/Hands-on lab/migrate-db.md

-# Exercise 4: Migrate the On-prem Database to Azure and configure it with Your App service.
+# Exercise 4: Migrate the On-prem Database to Azure and configure it with your App service.

 Duration: 80 minutes